burlster1980/arupcodev060/content/arup-pages/data-centres.md

         <div class="rich-text">
             <div class="reveal rich-text__content">
                 <h2>Security, resilience & risk</h2><P>
-Continuous accessibility and reassurance of data integrity are key in the digital economy.
-Data centres offer unique challenges from a security viewpoint.
-From natural disaster risk mitigation to physical security, successful data centres need to be able to constantly evolve to in ensure their viability.</P>
+Continuous and reliable access to data are cornerstones of the modern digital economy.
+It’s why data centres are now a core part of countries’ infrastructure.
+This is also why operators need to ensure they’re always running the latest hardware, and offer the right levels of security to the commercial clients that rely on them for data services.
+From natural disaster risk mitigation to physical security, successful data centres need to be able to constantly evolve to in ensure their viability. </P>
             </div>
         </div>
     </section>